rust-lang/rustc-dev-guide/src/const-eval.md

 These rules also mean that some values are not representable.
 There can be no `union`s in type level constants, as it is not clear how they should be represented, because their active variant is unknown.
-Similarly there is no way to represent pointers, as addresses are unknown at compile-time and thus we cannot make any assumptions about them.
+Similarly there is no way to represent raw pointers, as addresses are unknown at compile-time and thus we cannot make any assumptions about them.
 References on the other hand *can* be represented, as equality for references is defined as equality on their value, so we ignore their address and just look at the backing value.
 We must make sure that the pointer value